Real estate will only meet its ESG goals if it educates and upskills, Vicky Cotton, ESG Director, writes in EG.

 Within this toolkit, the partnership has provided a resource that is available for everyone, from centre managers, regional facilities managers, through to building consultants and property managers, so we are all aligned and adopting a consistent approach.

 This will allow us to identify opportunities and engage with our clients to keep driving performance.
 Aspects such as an aligned industry approach to supply chain management or energy and waste procurement, for example, will not only streamline operations for property management firms, but also for the suppliers and contractors that we as an industry are all dealing with.

 Property management practices

 The toolkit will elevate property management teams to strive for best-in-class ESG practices, from which more detailed strategies can then be devised.

 Despite the remaining challenges of the pandemic, a net-zero carbon future where the built environment contributes towards the social value of the community must be the goal we are all working towards.
-Therefore, the property industry must commit and invest with renewed vigour, to collaborate, educate and upskill, if it is to achieve this shared objective.
+Therefore, the property industry must commit and invest with renewed vigour.
+They need to collaborate, educate and upskill to meet ESG goals.
+This is if it is to achieve this shared objective.

 This article first appeared in EG at: Real estate will only meet its ESG goals if it educates and upskills | EG News (egi.co.uk)

 Find out about our Net Zero Asset Plans here